hbctraining/Peak_analysis_workshop/lessons/02b_sample_similarity.md

 ***

 ## Signal concordance across peaks
 Next, we will look at the actual peak data to assess sample similarity.
 The narrowPeak files contain **genomic coordinates for only those regions that were called as peaks.** For each of these peaks we have some peak calling statistics reported in columns 7 through 9.
 In particular, we are interested in the **signal** column, which is a **measure of overall enrichment for a given region**.
-Higher values of signal indicate large amounts of observed read density and usually suggests a higher likelihood of a true binding event.
+Higher values of signal indicate large amounts of observed read density and usually suggest a higher likelihood of a true binding event.
 We will use this peak signal data to create two different plots outlined below.

 ### Signal enrichment vs Peak rank